B'nai B'rith: Early 20th century

-At virtually the same time as Hillel was being established, Sam Beber of Omaha, Neb., presented a plan in 1924 to B'nai B'rith for a fraternity for Jewish men in high school.
+At virtually the same time as Hillel was being established, Sam Beber of Omaha, Nebraska, presented a plan in 1924 to B'nai B'rith for a fraternity for Jewish men in high school.
 The new organization was called Aleph Zadik Aleph in imitation of the Greek-letter fraternities from which Jewish youth were excluded.
 In 1925, AZA became the junior auxiliary of B'nai B'rith.

 In 1940, B'nai B'rith Women adopted its own junior auxiliary for young women, B'nai B'rith Girls (BBG, then a loose-knit group of organizations) and, in 1944, the two organizations became the B'nai B'rith Youth Organization (BBYO).

 B'nai B'rith has also been involved in Jewish camping for more than a half century.
 In 1953, B'nai B'rith acquired a 300 acre camp in Pennsylvania's Pocono Mountains.
 Originally named Camp B'nai B'rith, the facility would later be named B'nai B'rith Perlman Camp in honor of the early BBYO leader Anita Perlman and her husband, Louis.
 In 1976, a second camp was added near Madison, Wis.
 Named after the founder of AZA, the camp became known as B'nai B'rith Beber Camp.
 In 2010, Beber Camp became independent of B'nai B'rith.
 Perlman Camp functions as both a Jewish children's camp and as a leadership training facility.

 In 1938 B'nai B'rith established the Vocational Service Bureau to guide young people into careers.
 This evolved into the B'nai B'rith Career and Counseling Service, an agency that provided vocational testing and counseling, and published career guides.
 In the mid-1980s, the program was dissolved or merged into other community agencies.

 1977 Hanafi siege

-On March 9–11, 1977, three buildings in Washington, D.C. were seized by 12 black nationalist Nation of Islam gunmen, led by Hamaas Abdul Khaalis, who took 149 hostages and killed a radio journalist and a police officer.
+On 9–11 March 1977, three buildings in Washington, D.C., including the headquarters of B'nai B'rith, were seized by 12 black nationalist Nation of Islam gunmen, led by Hamaas Abdul Khaalis, who took 149 hostages and killed a radio journalist and a police officer.
 After a 39-hour standoff, all other hostages were released from the District Building (the city hall; now called the John A. Wilson Building), B'nai B'rith headquarters, and the Islamic Center of Washington.

 The gunmen had several demands.
-They "wanted the government to hand over a group of men who had been convicted of killing seven relatives – mostly children – of takeover leader Hamaas Khaalis.
+They "wanted the government to hand over a group of men who had been convicted of killing seven relatives—mostly children—of takeover leader Hamaas Khaalis.
 They also demanded that the movie Mohammad, Messenger of God be destroyed because they considered it sacrilegious."

 Time magazine noted: "That the toll was not higher was in part a tribute to the primary tactic U.S. law enforcement officials are now using to thwart terrorists—patience.
 But most of all, perhaps, it was due to the courageous intervention of three Muslim ambassadors, Egypt's Ashraf Ghorbal, Pakistan's Sahabzada Yaqub-Khan and Iran's Ardeshir Zahedi."